 An internally generated intangible asset arising from development is recognised if the conditions set out in IAS 38 relating to the recognition of intangible assets are met.
 The amount initially recognised for internally-generated intangible assets is the sum of expenditure incurred from the date when the intangible asset first meets the recognition criteria.

 Amortisation

-Amortisation is charged to operating costs and is provided on intangible assets so as to write off the cost, less any estimated residual value, over their expected useful economic life as follows using a straight line method:
+Amortisation is provided on intangible assets so as to write off the cost, less any estimated residual value, over their expected useful economic life as follows:

 Asset class